-Mr. Shaw, 54, joined the Company in 1988 as Director of Internal Audit.
+Mr. Shaw, 56, joined the Company in 1988 as Director of Internal Audit.
 He was promoted to Controller and Chief Accounting Officer in 1991, Vice President/Controller and Chief Accounting Officer in 1993, Vice President and Treasurer in 1994, Senior Vice President/Finance and Treasurer in 2000, Senior Vice President/Gas Resources and Pricing in 2002, President in 2003, Chief Executive Officer in June 2004 and President and Chief Executive Officer in July 2012.
+Mr. Shaw continued to serve as Chief Executive Officer until his retirement in March 2015.
 Mr. Shaw received his degree in accounting from the University of Utah and worked for Arthur Andersen & Co., in its Dallas and Las Vegas offices prior to joining Southwest Gas.
 He is a member of the American Institute of Certified Public Accountants, the Nevada Society of CPAs and the Leadership Las Vegas Alumni Association.
-Mr. Shaw serves on the boards of the American Gas Association and the UNLV Foundation and is past President of the Western Energy Institute and current President of the Las Vegas Area Council of the Boy Scouts of America.
+Mr. Shaw serves on the boards of the American Gas Association, National Fuel Gas (NYSE: NFG), the UNLV Foundation and the Council for a Better Nevada; and is past Chairman of the Board of the Western Energy Institute and immediate past President of the Las Vegas Area Council of the Boy Scouts of America.

-The Board determined that Mr. Shaw should serve as a director because, as President and Chief Executive Officer of the Company, he has an intimate working knowledge of all aspects of the Company's operations.
+The Board determined that Mr. Shaw should serve as a director of the Company because of his business and leadership experience in all aspects of the Company's operations, his experience as a director of the Company and National Fuel Gas, as well as his commitment to civic and charitable organizations in southern Nevada.